Hochfrequenz/WannaBeeClient.net/README.md

 #### No Authentication

-If you're hosting ahbicht-function in the same network or your localhost or our public API, there is no authentication, you can use the `NoAuthenticator`.
+If you're hosting wanna.bee in the same network or your localhost or our public API, there is no authentication, you can use the `NoAuthenticator`.

 ```csharp
 using WannaBeeClient;